KWIKERRR/MobileNetV2-road-signs-classification/README.md

 The training process involves two main steps:

-1. **Feature Extraction:** The MobileNetV2's feature extractor is frozen, and only the classification layers are trained.
+1. **Model training:** The MobileNetV2's feature extractor is frozen, and only the classification layers are trained.

 2. **Fine-Tuning:** Subsequently, the classification layers are frozen, and the MobileNetV2 is fine-tuned to further refine the model.